mathewlewallen/awesome-free-tools/contributing.md

 1. Visit the [GitHub repo](https://github.com/mathewlewallen/awesome-free-tools).
 2. Confirm the tool is **not already listed** or marked in [`no-go-list.md`](no-go-list.md).
-3. Open `README.md` and click the pencil icon to edit.
+3. Open `./_partials/readme-data.md` and click the pencil icon to edit.

-4. Add your tool at the bottom of the correct section.
+4. Add your tool to the correct section.
+5. Add your tools site at the bottom.
-5. Scroll down, explain your changes, and submit a pull request.
+6. Scroll down, explain your changes, and submit a pull request.

 ---